openstack/operations-guide/doc/ops-guide/source/ch_arch_storage.rst

 that is mounted with the file system itself, but want it to be replicated instantly when starting a new instance.
 For other systems, ephemeral storage—storage that is released when a VM attached to it is shut down— is the preferred way.
-When you select storage back ends, storage choosing back endsstorage back endback end interactions storeask the following questions on behalf of your users:
+When you select :term:`storage back ends <storage back end>`, ask the following questions on behalf of your users:

 -  Do my users need block storage?